kflores4716/kickstarter-analysis/README.md

 1. Outcomes Based on Launch Date
 2. Outcomes Based on Goals
 ### Analysis of Outcomes Based on Launch Date
 To determine the outcomes of these campaigns based on their launch date, I created a `Pivot Table` and accompanying `Line Chart` in a new worksheet.
 The first column of the table filters the campaigns based on the month of the year that they launched.
-To further label that first column, I dragged the "Date Created Conversion" field to the "Rows" section, which populated the column with the 12 months of the year.
+To label that first column, I dragged the "Date Created Conversion" field to the "Rows" section, which populated the column with the 12 months of the year.
 For the "Columns" section, I dragged in the "Outcomes" field as this split the outcomes into their three respective categories, each in a separate column.
-I only want to see Theater campaigns, so I used the “Parent Category” field as a "Filter" which lets the table show only the categories that I tell it to show.
+I only want to see Theater campaigns, so I used the “Parent Category” field as a "Filter" which lets the table show only the categories that I tell it to.
 Finally, to populate the table with the count of the theater outcomes, I used the "Outcomes" field again in my "Values" section.

 See a copy of the table below: